NJ Criminal Lawyers in Camden County

 - was either armed or threatened the use of a deadly weapon.

-If you are charged with robbery, Cherry Hill criminal lawyer Michele Finizio will put together a defense strategy that will protect your rights and seek the best outcome possible for your criminal case.
+If you are charged with robbery, Camden County criminal lawyer Michele Finizio will put together a defense strategy that will protect your rights and seek the best outcome possible for your criminal case.